Voter turnout expected to be poor for Tuesday’s primary

 “The townships and school districts are not advertising for their issues so a lot of people don’t realize there’s even an election,” Penrose said.
 “I really hope I’m wrong about my prediction, but I’m not feeling confident that I’m wrong.”

-In Trumbull County, 105 of the 158 precincts are open with Democratic primaries for races including Warren law director, and mayoral races in Niles and Hubbard.
-Fifteen local tax issues also are on the ballot.
+In Trumbull County, 105 of the 158 precincts are open with Democratic primaries for races including Warren law director and mayoral races in Niles and Hubbard.
+There’s also 15 local tax issues on the ballot.

 Also, this will be the first election in the county with its new paper-ballot system.
-The county had used an electronic, touch-screen system.
+The county used to use an electronic, touch-screen system.

 “We’ve had a great response from people who’ve voted early to our new system,” Penrose said.